Alibaba-MIIL/Solving_ImageNet/README.md

 ## Acknowledgements

 The training code is based on the excellent [timm repository](https://github.com/rwightman/pytorch-image-models).
+Also, thanks [EdgeNeXt](https://arxiv.org/pdf/2206.10589.pdf) authors for sharing their model.

 ## Citation
 ```